kevinyswong/kevinyswong.github.io/index.md

   dependent on it from remediating their own situations.

   Merit stands.
-An example unrelated to economics: why would Olympic athletes train on a demanding and grueling schedule, sacrificng much of their freedom, most of their waking hours dedicated to pursuing excellence, honing their bodies, optimizing their movements and every reflex to their chosen sport—and this over years?
+An example unrelated to economics: why would Olympic athletes train on an exceedingly taxing and grueling schedule, sacrificing much of their freedom, most of their waking hours dedicated to pursuing excellence, honing their bodies, optimizing their movements and every reflex to their chosen sport—and this over years?
 Why, if not to compete for medals on their big day when they can unleash their accumulated ability towards peak performance, when they can push themselves and redefine the boundaries of the humanly possible?
   Because of merit, they can share their pride and victory with those of us on the sidelines.

   <br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br>